eric102004/textQA/README.md

 # textQA
-Training/Evaluation scripts for pipeline baseline in SLUE QA benchmark
+Training/Evaluation scripts for pipeline baseline in SLUE QA benchmark proposed in the paper [SLUE Phase-2: A Benchmark Suite of Diverse Spoken Language Understanding Tasks](https://arxiv.org/abs/2212.10525)

+*** Note: these instructions are a work in progress and will be updated over the next few days

 ## Fine-tuning
 Fine-tune the text QA model with the groundtruth transcripts of the SLUE-SQA-5 fine-tune set